-Low cost profit-holders: These are players whose performance and earnings last year exceeded what you paid for them at the draft.
+Low-cost profit-holders: These are players whose performance and earnings last year exceeded what you paid for them at the draft.
 A \$5 player who earned \$15 is a potentially protectable commodity.
-Your 10th round pick who is currently going in the first four rounds is likely protectable.
-That end-game flyer you took who turned in a Cy Young-caliber performance, even though his skills metrics were pedestrian, has to be a consideration (though he might be a better trade chip).
+Your 10th-round pick who is currently going in the first four rounds is likely protectable.
+That end-game flyer you took who turned in a Cy Young-caliber performer, even though his skills metrics were pedestrian, has to be a consideration (though he might be a better trade chip).

-At par cornerstone players: As much as it is nice to stock your keeper list with \$5 players who earned \$15 last year, you also need high level foundation guys.
+At-par cornerstone players: As much as it is nice to stock your keeper list with profit, you also need high-level, foundation guys.
 Players earning in the \$30s, and in some cases in the \$40s, are all potentially protectable.
 Why?
 With draft inflation, those players will likely cost far more on Draft Day.

-Since owners will be protecting players at reduced prices, there will be far more dollars available in the draft than there will be valuable players.
-So all players will potentially cost more.
+Since owners will be protecting players at reduced prices, there will be far more dollars available in the draft than there will be player value.
+So, all players will potentially cost more.
 Yes, protecting a \$40 player seems like a lot, but even 20 percent draft inflation could put that price tag closer to \$50 at the draft.

-Prospects: These are players of uncertain value that you might be able to redraft, but most owners prefer to hang onto them as long as there is no cost to do so.
-Minor leaguers, college players, even foreign stars all represent speculation on upside.
+Prospects: These are players of uncertain value that you might be able to redraft, but most owners prefer to hang onto them if there is no cost to do so.
+Minor leaguers, college players, and even foreign stars all represent speculation on the upside.